 The APUC client institution community has clear service expectations.
-These expectations form the core scope of APUC's responsibilities and strategic operations and have been arrived at and developed through regular dialogue with senior stakeholders within every client institution in Scotland and the key stakeholders across the Public Procurement Reform Programme / Public Procurement in Scotland.
+These expectations form the core scope of APUC's responsibilities and strategic operations and have been arrived at and developed through regular dialogue with senior stakeholders within every client institution in Scotland and the key stakeholders across the public procurement arena, aligning to the newly launched Public Procurement Strategy for Scotland 2023 - 2028.